+So what is branding?
 When it comes to building a thriving business, it goes hand in hand with a strong brand (like that rhyme?).
-The first thing people assume they need is a logo, which is obviously a key part to the brand identity, but the thing is, it goes a heck of a lot deeper than that.
+The first thing people assume they need is a logo, which is obviously a key part of the brand identity, but the thing is, it goes a heck of a lot deeper than that.

 So, we’re going to lay down 10 fundamentals to help you get on track (and as an FYI this is what we’ll be covering in our exclusive Understand the Brand course in October, so make sure you get on the list to apply).